jeffreycwitt/hn202/docs/carolingian-empire.md

 Previously, the the Pope in Rome had relied on military protection against tribes like the Lombards from the Byzantine Empire.

 {:.question}
-But what kinds the Byzantine Empire facing at the very same time (anywhere between 711 and 800)?
+But what kind of challenge is the Byzantine Empire facing at the very same time that the Pope needs help (anywhere between 711 and 800)?

 {:.answer}
 Attacks from the emerging Islamic Empire.
 For example, the second Umayyad siege of Constantinople in 717 (there was also a prior siege in 674: see [wikipedia for list of sieges](https://en.wikipedia.org/wiki/List_of_sieges_of_Constantinople) and various other battles on the borders between the Byzantine and Abbasid empire after 750.